 - Residential Zoning at Clementi Forest and Maju Forest

-One of the upside potential for Ki Residences can come from future developments around it.
+One of the upside potentials for Ki Residences can come from future developments around it.
 These sites will be launched as Government Land Sales sites with 99-year leases so Ki Residences, as the 999-year development, will stand out as a unique heirloom for generations.

 Well, the only issue is – when will these sites be launched, if ever.
 Clementi Forest is beautiful and there are already calls in the last few months to conserve it given its ecological importance.
 URA has also clarified that the Residential zoning existed since the 1998 Masterplan and there are currently no plans for any residential development.
 So for those looking to make a quick buck, Ki Residences is perhaps better for buyers who truly appreciate its current beauty.
 I would treat this as an own stay development first and foremost, with a long view horizon for any potential upside.